antjimar/theranking-ios-candidates/README.md

 * Candidates are not allowed to use third party libraries.
 It is only allowed the use of third party libraries to load asychronously images.
 In this case, candidates must use [Cocoapods](http://cocoapods.org/) to handle dependences.
 If candidates still need to use any other third party library, they must justify their use.
 * Storyboards are not allowed.
 Candidates can use NIB files but not Storyboards.
 * The candidate must chose the UI that fits better the requirements but the UI must be done using Auto Layout constraints.
-* Candidates have five days to present a pull request with a solution, but the sooner the candidate presents a solution more chances the candidate will have.
+* Candidates have three days to present a pull request with a solution, but the sooner the candidate presents a solution more chances the candidate will have.

 ## Optional